Fraud Policy Statement

 - Unauthorised disclosure of confidential information

-To ensure staff understand their responsibilities and obligations, DFAT is committed to providing all staff with training in conduct and ethics and fraud awareness.
-This training is aimed at raising staff awareness of what constitutes fraud and how to report it using the correct fraud reporting procedures.
+DFAT is fully committed to protecting public money and property from fraud.
+To ensure staff understand their responsibilities and obligations, DFAT provides all staff with training in conduct and ethics and fraud awareness.
+This training is aimed at raising staff awareness of what constitutes fraud, how to prevent it and, if it occurs, how to report it using the correct procedures.
+It also advises of other essential steps DFAT takes such as the prosecution of offenders and/or application of other appropriate sanctions and the recovery of misappropriated funds or assets wherever possible.

-A key obligation of staff is to report quickly all cases of suspected or committed fraud to the Conduct and Ethics Unit.
-DFAT is committed to ensuring that all cases of fraud are handled in a confidential, prompt and professional manner.
+A key obligation of staff is to report quickly all cases of suspected or committed fraud.
+All cases of fraud are handled in a confidential, prompt and professional manner.